Return to sender, take care of your own plastic waste

 Go shopping with your own cloth or plastic bag and buy fruits and vegetables which are not wrapped up in plastic.
 After all, they come in their own wrapping, which is the skin.

-In case you go to a takeaway, one could consider going there with your own containers to avoid this styrofoam plastic boxes.
+In case you go to a takeaway, you could consider going there with your own containers to avoid this styrofoam plastic boxes.

 If you get a plastic straw in a bar, tell these people you want a paper straw.

 How about taking your own coffee mug from home, like that you save at least 1 plastic cup from being used?

-There are companies which have reformulated a part of their product to lessen the plastic damage caused to fauna and flora.
+There are companies that have reformulated a part of their product to lessen the plastic damage caused to fauna and flora.

 Support companies that use recycled plastic, whether it is for wrapping or the actual products.
 It is quite amazing what things one can make out of old plastic.

 Take as an example these fashionable ballerina shoes, one would really not know, seeing these shoes, that some of their parts are made of recycled plastic.
 Even the boxes these shoes are sold in are biodegradable.

 How about some swimwear?
 Shorts for the beach are made of 11 recycled plastic bottles, how cool is that?

 There are many more items that can be made of recycled plastic, like fishing net sunglasses or bottles for hair products.
 By changing the bottles used for these products, we will spare the planet 360 tons of new plastic each year.
 The list gets longer every day as people and companies come up with new ideas and solutions.

 Come on people, we can all do better than this.
 If we all do our bit, the world would be a better place.
 Luckily there are already a lot of people who spread positive news, including solutions on the internet.
 Take as an example Zero waste man, the personal journey of Hendrik who is making his carbon footprint smaller.